| "2: Window Manager" Bitmap The "2: Window Manager" Bitmap

 windows when they are open.
 Modal windows need to be closed before users

+can access anything underneath them.
 An example of a modal window is the 'File>Save As' modal dialog

 box we typically encounter in applications: you must close that window